mbmohib/todo-app/README.md

 - Created a UI folder in 'view' folder that can be easily exported for use in other projects.
 The UI folder is following the Atomic Design pattern.
 - Used React Router for routing.
 (Although this type of App can have a better UX without the router, but wanted to show the implementation of React Router)
 - Implemented Unit testing
+- Redux Dev Tool is attached for viewing state structure and action flow.

 # How to use